icon icon icon icon icon icon icon

 Strengthening Opportunities for Adolescent Resilience (SOAR)

 SOAR provides access to an integrated accelerated education model through which graduates acquire basic skills in literacy, numeracy, and financial literacy.
-Adolescent girls (and boys) are also equipped with the knowledge, self-confidence, vision, and relationships needed to engage in entrepreneurship and to participate in decision-making at home and in their communities.
+Children & youth are also equipped with the knowledge, self-confidence, vision, and relationships needed to engage in work and /or entrepreneurship and to participate in decision-making at home and in their communities.

 Background